domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

 ### List Multiple Swagger Documents ###

-When enabling the middleware, you're required to specify one or more Swagger endpoints (fully qualified or relative to the current host) to power the UI.
+When enabling the middleware, you're required to specify one or more Swagger endpoints (fully qualified or relative to the UI page) to power the UI.
 If you provide multiple endpoints, they'll be listed in the top right corner of the page, allowing users to toggle between the different documents.
 For example, the following configuration could be used to document different versions of an API.

 ```csharp
 app.UseSwaggerUI(c =>